JMSlack/TaskList/README.md

 ## Acknowledgments

-* Am individual project during the Microsoft Software and Systems Academy
+* An individual project during the Microsoft Software and Systems Academy